Maria Thereza Goulart: Marriage and children

-In 1955, when Maria Thereza finished her studies, she and Jango started dating.
-They got married in the following year when Maria Thereza was 16 and Jango was running for the Vice Presidency.
-At that time, there were separate elections for President and Vice President in Brazil and Jango would receive more votes than Juscelino Kubitschek, who was elected president.
-After her marriage, Maria Thereza became sister-in-law of Leonel Brizola, who was married to Jango's sister Neusa.
+In 1955, when Maria Thereza finished her studies, she and Jango Goulart started dating.
+They got married in the following year when Maria Thereza was 19 and Jango was running for the vice presidency.
+At that time, there were separate elections for president and vice president in Brazil, and Jango would receive more votes than Juscelino Kubitschek, who was elected president.
+After her marriage, Maria Thereza became the sister-in-law of Leonel Brizola, who was married to Jango's sister Neusa.

-In 1960, Jango was re-elected Vice President, which allowed Maria Thereza to serve as Second Lady from 1956 to 1961, when Jânio Quadros resigned from the Presidency.
-When her husband assumed office, Maria Thereza became the youngest First Lady of the history of Brazil, at just 21 years of age.
+In 1960, Jango was re-elected vice president, which allowed Maria Thereza to serve as Second Lady from 1956 to 1961, when Jânio Quadros resigned from the presidency.
+When her husband assumed office, Maria Thereza became the youngest First Lady in the history of Brazil, at just 25 years of age.

 Maria Thereza and Jango had two children: the former congressman João Vicente and the historian Deize.
 When she served as Second Lady, her family lived in the Chopin Building, next to the Copacabana Palace in Rio de Janeiro.
 During the time she served as First Lady, she lived in the Granja do Torto in the then recently built capital Brasília.
 She lived in Palácio da Alvorada, the official residence, for six months, but preferred the Granja do Torto because she liked horse racing.

 Life as First Lady

 In August 1961, Maria Thereza and her children were guests in a Spanish hotel owned by a friend of the Goulart family, while her husband was on a diplomatic mission in the People's Republic of China.
 One day, at breakfast, she was told that Jânio Quadros had resigned and that her husband would become the new president.
 Shortly after, journalists started incessantly calling her room.

-Quadros advised her to stay at the hotel until the situation with the military ministers, who refused to recognize Jango as the new President because of his connections with members of the Brazilian Communist Party and the Brazilian Socialist Party, was solved.
-Maria Thereza only returned to Brazil when her husband assumed the Presidency.
+Quadros advised her to stay at the hotel until the situation with the military ministers, who refused to recognize Jango as the new president because of his connections with members of the Brazilian Communist Party and the Brazilian Socialist Party, was solved.
+Maria Thereza only returned to Brazil when her husband assumed the presidency.

 As First Lady, Maria Thereza was responsible for the foundation of the headquarters of the Legião Brasileira de Assistência (Brazilian Legion of Aid) -- an organization founded in 1942 by then First Lady Darcy Vargas to help poor families—in Brasília.
 She hosted a large number of charitable events, being responsible for bringing members of the high society to participate in such events.

 Maria Thereza chose to wear haute couture outfits to public events, and became a fashion icon, being compared to Jacqueline Kennedy and appearing on the covers of a large number of magazines.
 Her personal stylist was Dener Pamplona de Abreu.
-Prior to the coup, she was named one of the ten most beautiful women in the world by People magazine.